linkstrifer/Hyrule-code-styleguide/README.md

 # Hyrule code style guide

+Code like a Hero (not really but sounds really cool).

 This guide is not related to Nintendo of The Legend of Zelda.

 This guide relies on human-focused class names, the idea is to use class names that a human can understand at first sight and avoid confusion on what does or how to use a class name.